 What is Margin Trading?

-With the addition of margin trading, you now have three separate accounts in which you can store your deposited funds: exchange, margin, and lending.
+With the past addition of margin trading, there are now three separate accounts in which deposited funds can be stored: exchange, margin, and lending.
 Your exchange account holds the funds you use for regular trading on the Exchange tab (known as spot trading).
 Your margin account holds collateral used to secure loans used in margin trading.
 Your lending account holds funds you can loan to other users and earn interest on.

 When you deposit funds, they first go to your exchange account.
-In order to margin trade, you will need to transfer some funds to your margin account at the Transfer Balances page.
+In order to margin trade, you will need to first transfer some funds into your margin account at the Transfer Balances page.
 You may fund your margin account with any currency for which margin trading is enabled.

 When you borrow funds and make a trade, a position will open.
 If you buy, you are opening what is called a long position.
 If you sell, you are opening a short position.
 Note that as you continue to trade, your position may change; for example, if you open a short by selling 300 XMR, but then buy 600 XMR, your short will become a long.
 When you close your position, your loans are settled automatically.
 If you close your position at a profit, the profit will be credited to your margin account; if you close at a loss, the amounts needed to settle your loans will be deducted from the collateral held in your margin account.